There's no better feeling than lacing up some ice skates and gliding around with friends or competing in ice hockey or figure skating.

 You need three things if you want to learn how to ice skate:

-But what if you don't have ice or skates can you still learn how to ice skate?
+But what if you don't have ice or a decent pair of skates can beginner skaters still learn how to ice skate?

 It seems ridiculous to suggest you can skate without ice as it is called 'ice skating', after all.

-That means you may need some other way to learn how to ice skate.
+That means you may need some other way to learn how to ice skate before opting for ice skating lessons.

 1. Try cross-training in a similar discipline